All Products

 Note

-6. Click OK to complete the tenant addition.
+6. Click OK to create the tenant.

 Manage tenants